YuriGor/deepdash/README.md

                           If true, `iteratee` will have additional `parents` object argument with `values`, `keys` and `paths` arrays inside. */
     pathFormat: 'string'/* 'string'|'array' - specifies the format of paths passed to the iteratee.
-                          'array' is better for performance.
+                          'array' is better for performance.*/ }
-                          It also works better with Lodash.get/set/has, if field names contain `."][` characters. */ }
 )
 ```